ThanosTrai/booklibapp-project-angular/README.md

 ## Features

+- Built with Angular 16.2.0, utilizing standalone components for enhanced modularity.
-- Interact with the Book Club back-end to display and manage book data.
+- Interact with the Book Library back-end to display and manage book data.
-- User authentication and profile management.
+- Advanced user authentication and token management with Auth Service and Auth Token Interceptor.
+- Robust search functionality allowing users to filter books by title, author, category, and ISBN.
-- Search, view, and favorite books.
+- Interactive user experience with the ability to favorite and unfavorite books.

 ## Environment Setup

 To run this project, you'll need to have the following installed on your development machine:

-- **Angular CLI**: Version 16.2.9
+- **Angular CLI**: Version 16.2.9 (supports standalone components)
 - **Node.js**: Version 18.16.0
 - **npm (Node Package Manager)**: Version 9.5.1